My Weekly Grind

 4/19/2019

-Magic: The Gathering finance has become a hot topic among players interested in earning a profit from buying and selling collectible trading cards.
+Magic: The Gathering finance is a hot topic among players interested in earning a profit from buying and selling collectible trading cards.
 Trying to understand a collectibles market driven by supply and demand is not always easy.
 Thankfully, there are resources available on the Internet to help with navigating the dynamic market.
-The popularity of MTG finance has risen thanks to MTG finance related podcasts and YouTube channels such as MTG Fast Finance, Cartel Aristocrats, and Alpha Investments.
-One of the points made by many of the podcast and YouTube personalities is that they understand speculating comes with inherent risk.
-There are plenty of stories and videos of people trying to invest in MTG products to turn a profit, but come up short.
+The popularity of MTG finance has risen thanks to MTG finance-related podcasts and YouTube channels such as MTG Fast Finance, Cartel Aristocrats, and Alpha Investments.
+One of the points made by many podcast and YouTube personalities is that they understand that speculating comes with inherent risk.
+There are plenty of stories and videos of people trying to invest in MTG products to turn a profit but come up short.

 Speculating involves long and short trading.
-A long trade is when you buy a trading card today with the intention of selling it later at a higher price.
+A long trade is when you buy a trading card today to sell it later at a higher price.
 This type of speculation is more common than shorting in MTG finance.
-You can conceptually make a short bet on a trading card by selling it today with the intention of buying it back later at a lower price.
+You can conceptually make a short bet on a trading card by selling it today to repurchase it later at a lower price.
 I recently buylisted a copy of Vivien Reid from Core 2019 to an online vendor for $24.00 on March 13, 2019.
-The current selling price for a near mint copy on April 17, 2019 is $18.99.
+The current selling price for a near-mint copy on April 17, 2019, is $18.99.
 After free shipping and sales taxes, I will come out ahead if I purchased it back.

 In my opinion, one of the issues with the MTG financial market is the imbalance of long and short trading.
-Think about how many articles and videos you have seen recommending to buy a card instead of selling a card.
+Think about how many articles and videos you have seen recommended buying a card instead of selling a card.
 It is common knowledge when a Standard card will lose value from rotating, but there is much more uncertainty surrounding the timing of a reprint.
-Often times, people will buy cards that work well with a new reprint by betting that demand for a complete deck will rise.
+Often, people will buy cards that work well with a new reprint by betting that demand for a complete deck will rise.
 An imbalance in market trading can also give rise to market manipulation.
 Unfortunately, the MTG market is susceptible to manipulation through card buyouts.
-It does not take a large sum of money to buy all of the quantities of an older card from online vendors and websites.
+It does not take a large sum of money to buy all quantities of an older card from online vendors and websites.
 A buyout will drive up the price of a card to around the last known purchase price.
-Sometimes, these buyout price changes are temporary and the card will retrace back to a level close to its pre-buyout price.
-More often than not, the prices will hold at the new price or somewhere between the two.
-It is even easier for a group of people to work together and target a specific card.
-I encourage you to be aware of buyouts and how they may impact your decision making.
+Sometimes, these buyout price changes are temporary, and the card will retrace back to a level close to its pre-buyout price.
+More often than not, the costs will hold at the new price or somewhere between the two.
+It is even more accessible for a group of people to work together and target a specific card.
+I encourage you to be aware of buyouts and how they may impact your decision-making.

-I am taking on the challenge of understanding the feasibility for an average player to make money on collectible trading cards.
+I am taking on the challenge of understanding the feasibility of an average player making money on collectible trading cards.
 My goal is to maximize the cash return from speculating.
 I plan to use any profits to offset my recent, non-speculative purchases.
 This multi-post series will use a real-life speculating test to understand the barriers of entry, costs associated with speculating, outlets to sell products, and tactics for spotting trends in the market.
-I will analyze different steps in the process of buying and selling cards through public transactions across multiple websites.
-While I believe it is possible to make money speculating, my hypothesis is that the potential profit margin will not be worth the investment of time for the average player.
+I will analyze different steps in buying and selling cards through public transactions across multiple websites.
+While I believe it is possible to make money speculating, I hypothesize that the potential profit margin will not be worth investing time for the average player.

 Speculation Spreadsheet Available

-To begin my MTG speculation test, I purchased almost $200 in MTG trading cards from TCGPlayer, Toy Wiz, and Ebay.
+I purchased almost $200 in MTG trading cards from TCGPlayer, Toy Wiz, and eBay to begin my MTG speculation test.
 My speculation choices did not come from any form of paywall related to a website, Patreon, or insider information.
-I made choices based on information available to anyone with Internet access.
+I made choices based on data available to anyone with Internet access.
 I created an Excel spreadsheet to track my buys and costs associated with acquiring different MTG cards.
 You can download a copy of my speculation spreadsheet here.
 I encourage you to use it and follow price changes throughout this test.

 Picture